GoogleCloudPlatform/puppet-google-compute/README.md

   the client during instance creation.
 The tags can be later modified by the setTags method.
 Each tag within the list must comply with RFC1035.

+##### tags/fingerprint
+  Specifies a fingerprint for this request, which is essentially a hash of the metadata's contents and used for optimistic locking.
+  The fingerprint is initially generated by Compute Engine and changes after every request to modify or update metadata.
+You must always provide an up-to-date fingerprint hash in order to update or change metadata.

+##### tags/items
+  An array of tags.
+Each tag must be 1-63 characters long, and comply with RFC1035.

 ##### `zone`